How writing for a life coach has helped my freelance business

 But then I got busy, and life outside writing got even crazier and all my plans fell apart.

 To have a healthy business you are happy to work in, you need to love yourself first

 In researching how to write for Astarea’s business, I signed up for her Love Yourself Healthy Online Challenge.
-While I explored her business in those six weeks, I realised that often our motivation to be healthy and happy takes root from a belief that we aren’t good enough.
+While I explored her business in those six weeks, I realised that often our motivation to be healthy and happy take root from a belief that we aren’t good enough.
 So we work hard to make ourselves feel better by torturing our bodies with self-hating exercise.
 Or we slave away at work, putting in long hours because we feel like we aren’t shaping up like we should be.

 And women are the worst.
 We expect so much from ourselves in every area.
 If you work too hard and find success in your business, I’d bet you’re beating yourself up for not spending enough time with your family – instead of celebrating your successes.